APGRoboCop/rcbotold/README.md

 * TODO: To allow bots in Op4 use Deagle's Laser Sight to improve its accuracy
 * TODO: To allow the Onos to be more aggressive and devour humans, Gorges to properly attack structures, and to allow Skulks to pounce attack
 * TODO: To allow bots to use first aid mounted on the wall or `func_healthcharger`
-* TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors - maybe allow them to instantly switch weapons?
 * TODO: To allow bots in Op4 to use Grapple by using the "Fly" waypoint
 * TODO: To allow proper TDM and CTF support for DMQ2 - plus they don't seem to attack the same model regardless if Deathmatch is on
 * TODO: To add proper support for S&I, AHL, FLF and WizWars